 Joseph F. Quinn ’69 was elected to the Board of Trustees in 2014.
-He has been a member of the Department of Economics at Boston College since 1974, and has filled various administrative roles at the college, including faculty athletics representative, dean of the College of Arts and Sciences and interim provost.
+He has been a member of the Department of Economics at Boston College since 1974 and has filled various administrative roles at the college, including department chair, faculty athletics representative, dean of the College of Arts and Sciences and interim provost.

 Quinn’s research, writing and teaching focus on public policy and the economics of aging.
 He is the co-author of two books—Passing the Torch: The Influence of Economic Incentives on Work and Retirement (1990) and The Economics of an Aging Society (2004)—and author or co-author of about 100 journal articles, monographs and book chapters.
 In addition to a B.A. in economics from Amherst, he holds a Ph.D. in economics from the Massachusetts Institute of Technology.